bradyhouse/house/fiddles/aws/vpc/vpc-nat-gateway-lab.md

 8. Do all EC2 instance perform source/destination checks by default?
 (T/F)
 9. How do you create a NAT Gateway?
 10. Can a NAT Gateway be used for IPv6 traffic?
+11. What is a `Blackhole` route?
+12. Can a NAT Gateway be used as a bastion server?

 ### Answers